hareeshrp/lama-item_removal/README.md

 ## Use Cases

-* Real Estate: Remove furniture or clutter
+- Real Estate: Remove clutter or furniture
-* E-commerce: Clean product backgrounds
+- E-commerce: Product isolation
-* Research: Mask-sensitive dataset creation
+- Research: Dataset creation with masked content
-* Creative Editing: Artistic or visual cleanup
+- Creative tools for designers and artists